BryanM2204/DiscordClone/README.md

 # DiscordClone
-Creating a fullstack Discord clone with additional features because why not
+Creating a fullstack Discord clone using Spring Boot with additional features because why not